 This function returns the number of versions a file has, or zero if it has no versions.
+Note that the result includes delta hash files, which aren't technically versions.

 See the function GetCurrentFileVer to get the version number which will be restored.